 Rajha Shakiry was born in Iraq and educated in England.
-After an honours degree in Mathematics and 5 years in marketing, she re-trained in theatre design, graduating from Wimbledon School of Art in 2003.
-Rajha has since worked as a freelance theatre designer, with extensive experience in small-scale, middle-scale, national and international touring productions.
-Recently obtaining a distinction in MA Scenography from Central School of Speech and Drama.
+After an honours degree in Mathematics, she re-trained in Theatre Design, graduating from Wimbledon School of Art, followed by a distinction in MA Scenography from Royal Central School of Speech and Drama.
 Rajha works as a freelance theatre and performance designer.

 Rajha has extensive experience in small-scale, middle-scale, national and international touring productions, in the United Kingdom, Southern Africa and the Middle East.
 She has designed and collaborated on numerous devised and text based projects, physical theatre, dance, musical theatre and opera.
 Most recent designs have included: Nine Night (National Theatre and West End, London); Misty (Bush Theatre and West End, London); The Mountaintop (Young Vic, London and national tour); I Stand Corrected (Artscape, Cape Town and Ovalhouse, London); Richard II (Ashtar theatre, Hisham’s Palace, Palestine and Shakespeare’s Globe) and Still Life Dreaming (Spare Tyre theatre and Wellcome Trust at the Pleasance, Edinburgh Fringe).
 Rajha is currently working on productions at The Royal Court and the National Theatre, London.

 Rajha has exhibited her work at the V&A Museum, part of the Society of British Theatre Designers Make:Believe Exhibition, 2015 and at Transformation & Revelation, 2011.
 She was selected as a finalist alongside 100 International Designers to exhibit her work at the World Stage Design, 2013.